eya988/secure-web-dev-frontend/README.md

 # This repo is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

+I had some issues with the connection to mangodb and the backend.
+I just developped the function (Register, Login, Add Location, Delete Location, Display Location and Edit Location without doing the tests and the configuration of the routes).
+The upload the the json file doesn't work at the backend.
+I had some tests on the users only with the login and registration
 ---

 # svelte app